chris-wolcen/PoE-Tweaker/README.md

 Also allows to create a desktop shortcut with selected set of parameters.

 #### Drop Rights
-Allows to run the game without Administrator privileges (works with desktop shorcut creation too!).
+Allows to run the game without Administrator privileges (works with desktop shortcut creation too!).
 This method utilizes WinAPI functions to create a process with restricted (Normal User) token.

 #### Sounds